 Hey , I’m Sumanth.
 I am an undergraduate student in mechanical engineering with no work experience.
 I would like to become a management consultant so which course should I pursue; MBA or MIM?

-Asked by Sai sumanth about 1 year ago
+Asked by Sai sumanth over 1 year ago

 Both systems have very different orientations.
 An MBA is more hands-on and learning-oriented, concentrating on case studies and actual examples from the business world.
 Candidates gain the ability to assess and research diverse business scenarios through experiential learning analytically.
 In addition, MBA programs strongly emphasize teaching students how to use a variety of financial instruments so they can pursue careers in business.